-The Associate of Science (A.S.) degree is designed for students who plan to transfer to a four-year college or university to pursue a Bachelor of Science (B.S.) degree.
+The Associate of Science (AS) degree is designed for students who plan to transfer to a four-year college or university to pursue a Bachelor of Science (BS) degree.
 Students working toward the Associate of Science degree will complete essential core requirements and electives based on their major emphasis and career goals.
-Students pursuing an A.S. should meet with an advisor to discuss specific course options based on the student's area of interest.
+Students pursuing an AS should meet with a success coach or an advisor to discuss specific course options based on the student's area of interest and their selected four-year institution.